 For most of her life as a violinist, Lauren has taught younger musicians.
 She founded Fiddlers’ Club, a non-profit string ensemble for young musicians, in 2007 in Surrey, England.
 In Rochester, New York, she taught after-school violin lessons at School 17.
 In 2015, Lauren attended Juilliard’s 2015 Starling-Delay Symposium for Violin Studies in NYC.

 Ms. Haley has extensive chamber music, orchestral, opera, and choral experience at both collegiate and pre-college levels.
-She a member of the Southeast Texas Suzuki Association (STXSA), the Suzuki Association of the Americas, and the international music fraternity Sigma Alpha Iota.
+She a member of the Southeast Texas Suzuki Association (STXSA), the Suzuki Association of the Americas (SAA), the Texas Music Educators Association (TMEA) and the international music fraternity Sigma Alpha Iota (SAI).
 Lauren Haley Studios is affiliated with the Eastman School of Music.

 Lauren performs on a 1750’s violin by Thomas Smith (violinmaker to King George III) along with two 1930’s Francois Lotte bows and a modern viola.
 Lauren also enjoys piano, voice, and conducting.

 Lauren Haley Studios grew to 40 students within just two months of its creation.
-Currently, Lauren Haley Studios currently enrolls over 50 young musicians studying violin and viola and maintains a waitlist.
+LHS currently enrolls over 50 young musicians studying violin and viola and maintains a waitlist.
 Lauren Haley’s book for parents of young musicians, Kids Aren’t Lazy: Developing Motivation & Talent Through Music (2018) debuted at the #1 New Release spot in 10 Amazon categories in June 2018.

 Evelyn Wing-Yan Lam